Stuart Vevers

 Stuart Vevers (born 17 November 1973) is a British fashion designer.
 He graduated from the University of Westminster in 1996.
 His first job was at Calvin Klein, followed by Bottega Veneta, Givenchy and Louis Vuitton, where he worked with Marc Jacobs.
 He joined Mulberry as creative director in 2005 and was instrumental in the company's success, transforming their leather goods into the must-have bags.
 He has also collaborated with Luella Bartley and Designer of the Year, Giles Deacon.
 In 2006, he won the British Fashion Council's Accessory Designer of the Year award.
 In July 2007 it was announced that he had been appointed creative director of Loewe, and, on 25 June 2013, Vevers was announced to be the executive creative director at American label Coach.

 Career

 Mulberry

 After Bottega Veneta, Stuart Vevers joined British luxury brand Mulberry as their creative director in 2005.
 In addition to leather goods like the Roxanne and the Bayswater handbags, which have become covetable fashion classics, they also produce menswear, womenswear, and footwear for women.

-During his time at Mulberry he was responsible for increasing the brands high profile public image with a range of highly desirable bags, accessories and clothes as well as a highly successful advertising campaign photographed by Steven Meisel.
+During his time at Mulberry, he worked on the brand's public image through the development of bags, accessories, clothing, and an advertising campaign photographed by Steven Meisel.

 In 2006 Vevers was awarded Accessory Designer of the Year at the British Fashion Design awards for his work at Mulberry.